aai-institute/beyond-jupyter/refactoring-journey/step06-feature-representation/README.md

 # Step 6: Feature Representation

-In this step, we shall create explicit representations for our features, enabling us to represent meta-information about features and to subequently leverage the respective information in order to perform model-specific transformations.
+In this step, we shall **create explicit representations for our features**, enabling us to represent meta-information about features and to subequently leverage the respective meta-information in order to perform model-specific transformations.
-The idea is that we centrally register the relevant information about a feature or set of features once and then let our model implementations decide which ones to use and which concrete transformations to apply.
+The idea is that we centrally register the relevant information about a feature or set of features *once* and then let our model implementations decide which ones to use and which concrete transformations to apply.

+This critically enables **declarative semantics**, allowing us to simply declare the set of features we would like to use and all model-specific aspects will follow automatically.
+A model's input pipeline thus becomes composable.

 ## Feature Registry